Out-Law Guide 13 min. read

 Yet there will remain no obligation on other EEA states to provide database rights to UK nationals, residents or corporations and therefore UK database owners may find their rights are unenforceable in the EEA.
 This means that after Brexit in the EEA it would be necessary for those entities to rely either on any copyright in the relevant database, contractual arrangements to protect that database and/or other forms of protections such as restrictive licensing agreements.

 Database rights that exist in the UK prior to exit will continue to exist in the UK for the remainder of their duration.
 Thus those who wish to use databases protected by such rights will continue to need the permission of the right holder.
 Additionally, limited copyright protection for databases will continue to subsist under CDPA 1988 at UK national level and immediate changes to UK copyright law following Brexit are not anticipated.

 Anyone creating, organising or administering databases, or anyone extracting or re-utilising the contents of databases belonging to others, should review their position in relation to the use of such data.
 In particular:

 It is worth noting that information contained in a database which is not in the public domain may, in addition, be protected under the law of confidence.
 For more information, please see our guide onConfidential Information.

 Data controllers must therefore ensure that the way that they obtain, hold and deal with personal data complies with this legislation as the Information Commissioner has wide powers of enforcement and individual data subjects have the right to compensation in certain cases.
+For example, a breach of the legislation may result in an administrative fine of up to €20m or up to 4% of total worldwide annual turnover.
 In particular, data controllers should bear in mind the requirements on them if they intend data to be processed on their behalf by third parties, for example in the context of commissioning a database.

 For more information on Data Protection see our article on Data Protection.